-&lt;sup>45 This measure is the national 'More heart and diabetes checks' health target and refers to Cardiovascular Risk Assessments undertaken This measure covers all items dispensed in the community rather than hospital; however, it may still include some non-West Coast
+&lt;sup>35 This measure is the national 'More heart and diabetes checks' health target and refers to Cardiovascular Risk Assessments undertaken in primary care in line with the definitions.

+36 This measure covers all items dispensed in the community rather than hospital; however, it may still include some non-West Coast residents who had prescriptions filled while on the Coast.